ShaileshRawat1403/sans-serif-sentiments/docs/PROJECTS/floyd-rose-complete-setup/README.md

 ## 8. Adjusting Action

-Low action makes for easy playability but invites buzz.
-High action is tough on fingers.

-### Adjust via:
+### 🪛 Use the Pivot Studs:
-- **Pivot studs** – Turn to raise/lower bridge height.
+- Turn to raise/lower the bridge
-- **Check for buzz** with a feeler gauge or by ear.
-- Always adjust with strings loosened and bridge unlocked.
+- Check action at 12th fret
+- Loosen strings before adjusting

+> 🧘 Aim for low action without fret buzz.
+Your fingers and tone will thank you.

 ---

 ## 9. Intonation Setup

-Tuning open doesn’t guarantee in-tune frets.

-### Steps:
+### 🎯 Steps:
-1. Play harmonic at 12th fret.
+1. Play the **12th fret harmonic**
-2. Play fretted note at 12th.
+2. Play the **12th fret fretted note**
-3. If fretted is sharp → **Move saddle back**.
+3. If sharp → Move saddle back
-4. If flat → **Move saddle forward**.
+4. If flat → Move saddle forward
-5. Repeat for each string.
+5. Repeat per string

-> This step takes time—but rewards your effort with a guitar that actually plays in tune.
+> 🔍 Intonation is time-consuming but makes your guitar play in tune *everywhere*.

 ---

 ## 10. Break-In Period & String Stretching

-New strings stretch—causing tuning drift.

-### Best Practices:
+### 🔁 Best Practices:
-- Stretch each string upward gently along the neck.
+- Stretch each string gently upward along its length
-- Re-tune after every stretch.
+- Re-tune after each pass
-- Do 3–4 passes before locking nut.
+- Do 3–4 full tuning passes before locking the nut

 ---

 ## 11. What If I Want to Drop Tune?

-Drop tuning affects string tension → affects bridge angle → affects all other strings.
+Drop tuning lowers string tension → bridge moves → other strings go sharp.

-### Options:
+### 🛠️ Options:
-- **Blocked tremolo**: Insert a wood block to lock the trem in one position.
-- **Tremol-No**: Aftermarket part to switch between fixed/floating.
+- Block the trem (eraser, wood, or Tremol-No)
+- Add an extra spring
-- Use **heavier gauge strings** and add spring tension.
+- Use heavier strings

-> Floyds are not made for frequent tuning changes unless modified.
+> 🚫 Floyd Roses hate constant tuning changes—unless you modify them for it.

 ---